 RETREATS

-You’re invited to Westminster’s 2026 All-Church Retreat at the Columbia River Gorge, held July 17 through 19, 2026, at the Menucha Retreat and Conference Center (menucha.org) in Corbett, Oregon.
-This fun weekend for all ages will include shared meals, a variety show, time to relax in nature or by the pool, worship, and more.
-Registration uses a tiered pricing model; choose the level that fits your situation.
-All tiers include five meals and comfortable lodging.
+Westminster’s 2026 All-Church Retreat, held July 17 through 19, 2026, is at the Menucha Retreat and Conference Center (menucha.org) in Corbett, Oregon.
+This fun weekend for all ages includes shared meals, a variety show, time to relax in nature or by the pool, worship, and more.
+Registration is now closed.

 To pay by check: Please make your check payable to Westminster Presbyterian Church and write “All-Church Retreat” in the memo line.
 Please note how much is for a payment, and if applicable, how much is a retreat donation.
 Mail it to Westminster Presbyterian Church, 1624 NE Hancock, Portland, OR 97212.